kat257/hashi/terraform-getting-started.md

 # Getting Started with Terraform
 To begin defining and provisioning infrastructure using HashiCorp’s Terraform, first you’ll need to install the Terraform command line interface (CLI) and secure your cloud infrastructure either locally or using a provider such as Amazon Web Services (AWS) or Google Cloud Platform.

 Next, you can create your Terraform infrastructure and ensure that it is properly installed, then clean up by destroying the infrastructure.

 *Optionally, you can sign up for [Terraform Cloud](https://app.terraform.io/signup/account?utm_source=iopage&utm_campaign=tf_cloud_ga "Terraform Cloud").*
 ## Prerequisites
+`As editor, I would ask the writer/subject matter expert to correct a list of prerequisites like the following based on their draft.`

 * Terraform command line interface (CLI)
 * Cloud infrastructure